lizhanmit/scala-tutorial/README.md

 ### Types

+- In Scala, every expression has a type.
 - `Any` is a super-type of all other types in Scala.
 - The type `Unit` refers to nothing meaningful, which is similarly to `void` in Java.
   - **All functions must return something.** If you do not want to return, return `Unit`.